open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 weight: 200
 ---

-The OpenTelemetry project uses terminology you may or may not be familiar with.
+The OpenTelemetry project uses terminology you might not be familiar with.
-In addition, the project may define the terminology in a different way than others.
+In addition, the project defines the terminology in a different way than others.
 This page captures terminology used in the project and what it means.

-## Generic Terminology
+## Generic terminology

 ### **Aggregation**